jpierel14/BYOSED/docs/source/simulation.rst

 HOST_PARAM_DIST_FILE: host_mass_distribution.txt

-SN Effects
+SN Perturbers
 ==========

-These are exactly the same as host effects, with different labels.
-To create a SN effect, follow the same directions listed for the HOST effect, but replace "HOST" with "SN" in each variable name.
+These are exactly the same as host perturbers, with different labels.
+To create a SN perturber, follow the same directions listed for the HOST perturber, but replace "HOST" with "SN" in each variable name.

-Creating Effects in the Params File
+Creating Perturbers in the Params File
 ===================================

-You must now define a section for each warping effect, with these variables.
-For our current example, where I have defined host_mass and stretch effects in my **[FLAGS]** section, I must define these two sections.
-If I do not define a **[FLAGS]** section, then whatever sections that exist apart from the **[MAIN]** section are assumed to be warping effects.
+You must now define a section for each warping perturber, with these variables.
+For our current example, where I have defined host_mass and stretch perturbers in my **[FLAGS]** section, I must define these two sections.
+If I do not define a **[FLAGS]** section, then whatever sections that exist apart from the **[MAIN]** section are assumed to be warping perturbers.
 One such section might look like the
 following: